cisco/mindmeld/docs/source/quickstart.rst

 #.
 Crowdsourcing
 #.
 Operational Logs (Customer Service, Search etc.)

+In MindMeld Workbench, there are 6 components that need training data for a Machine Learning based Conversational Application.
+Typically, a given application would need training data for some subset of these components depending on the domain and core use-cases.
+The full set of these components are -

+* Domain Classification
+* Intent Classification
+* Entity Recognition
+* Role Classification
+* Entity Resolution
+* Ranking

+In our example of Kwik-E-Mart store information, we would need training data just for Domain/Intent Classification and Entity Recognition.
 For the **store_information** domain, here are snippets of training examples for Intent Classification -

 * **greet**